thecoderush/Coinview/README.txt

         ....
         ....

-so now let's quickly build a backtrador strategy that uses RSI to run through all of this candlestick data
+so now let's quickly build a backtrader strategy that uses RSI to run through all of this candlestick data

 so I'm gonna create a new file, I'm gonna call it backtest.py